SUSE bakes a Raspberry Pi-powered GNU/Linux Enterprise Server

 When SUSE floated a free version of SLES at SUSECON in 2016, Raspberry Pi chieftain Eben Upton said he was “surprised and excited” at the news.

-SUSE only supports the Pi 3 Model B for now, so purchasers of the latest and greatest – <a target="_blank" href="">the Model 3 B+ announced this month – should curb their enthusiasm somewhat.
+SUSE only supports the Pi 3 Model B for now, so purchasers of the latest and greatest – the Model 3 B+ announced this month – should curb their enthusiasm somewhat.

 A SUSE representative told The Register: "While there are probably some service providers that will contract to support a Linux OS on the Raspberry Pi, these are one-off custom arrangements."